fun to say.

 fun to eat.

-When Giovanna suggested that we do a co-post, recreating a favorite food from our childhood, Brown Sugar Cinnamon Pop Tarts® came to mind immediately.
+When Giovanna suggested that we do a co-post (have you tried that ragu sauce yet?), recreating a favorite food from our childhood, Brown Sugar Cinnamon Pop Tarts® came to mind immediately.
 Few childhood treats pack more mouth-watering nostalgia than these flaky, spicy, sweet pastries.
 And the idea of homemade pop tarts, yes, that sounded perfect.
 For Giovanna, apple pie came to mind.
 She wrote:

 I love the American apple pie I think it is so delicious ( I used to love also the McDonald’s one) and I remembered how my mom used to prepare it when I was little ….